Mordimmer/serious-game/README.md

 Serious game about math learning for children

 ## How to play
-Use WASD to move character around the map, defeat enemies ny solving math problems in given time.
-After defeating all enemies you will win.
-Soon I will try to add more level.
+Use WASD to move character around the map, defeat enemies by solving math problems in given time.
+After defeating 3 enemies you will be able to move to another room.
+After three rooms you will win.
+You will be able to see your score at the end of the game, depending on how many enemies you defeated and how long it took you to reach the end.

 ## Key mapping
 * W - move up